 The next day, hundreds of students stage new protests in various cities, some chanting: “Bouteflika go away.”

 That evening a letter from the president is read on state television in which he says this run will be his last.
+He vows not to serve a full term if re-elected and to organise early polls in which he would not stand.

 Shortly afterwards, his new campaign manager formally submits the president’s candidacy, just ahead of the deadline.